-Frontage Type Number of Units Number of Vacant Units Percentage of Vacant Units Primary (MTC5) 74 6 8.1% Secondary (MTC6) 189 32 16.9% Non-defined (excl.
-St Peter's Retail Park) 270 32 11.9% St Peter's Retail Park 11 0 0.0% Whole town centre (inc. St Peter's Retail Park) 544 70 12.9%
+Frontage Type Number of Units Number of Vacant Units Percentage of Vacant Units Primary (MTC5) 75 6 8.0% Secondary (MTC6) 190 35 18.4% Non-defined (excl.
+St Peter's Retail Park) 268 35 13.1% St Peter's Retail Park 11 1 9.1% Whole town centre (inc. St Peter's Retail Park) 544 77 14.2%

-(Mansfield District Council 2018)
+(Mansfield District Council 2019)

-Compared with the survey undertaken in 2017, the vacancy rate for the primary shopping area has increased by 2.7%.
-It has stayed the same in the secondary areas at 16.9%, and decreased within the non-defined areas by 1.0%.
-St Peters Retail Park has complete occupancy.
-As a whole, the town centre vacancy rate has decreased by 0.1% since 2017.
+Compared with the survey undertaken in 2018, the vacancy rate for the primary shopping area has decreased by 0.1%.
+It has increased by 1.5% in the secondary areas and 1.2% in the non-defined areas.
+St Peters Retail Park has a vacancy rate of 9.1%.
+As a whole, the town centre vacancy rate has increased by 1.3% since 2018.

-The table below gives details of the properties which were found vacant during the audit carried out in March 2018.
-The table shows that there was approximately 14,042 sqm of vacant floorspace within the town centre.
-This total has increased by 2,959 sqm since 2017 which is negative for Mansfield town centre.
-A key new vacancy is the former Argos unit within the Rosemary Centre on Walkden Street.
+The table below gives details of the properties which were found vacant during the audit carried out in March 2019.
+The table shows that there was approximately 14,898 sqm of vacant floorspace within the town centre.
+This total has increased by 856 sqm since 2018 which is negative for Mansfield town centre.
+A key new vacancy is the former Store Twenty One unit (WS-05) within the Rosemary Centre on Walkden Street.
 Please note that these figures have been approximated from the property boundary as displayed on an O/S plan.
 If more accurate information is required contact should be made with the agent or owner who is responsible for the property.